argoproj/argo-cd/docs/tracking_strategies.md

-If a branch name, or a symbolic reference (like HEAD) is specified, Argo CD will continually compare live state against the resource manifests defined at the tip of the specified branch or the deferenced commit of the symbolic reference.
+If a branch name, or a symbolic reference (like HEAD) is specified, Argo CD will continually compare live state against the resource manifests defined at the tip of the specified branch or the dereferenced commit of the symbolic reference.

 To redeploy an application, a user makes changes to the manifests, and commit/pushes those the changes to the tracked branch/symbolic reference, which will then be detected by Argo CD controller.